Local news stories in 2018 colored by politics, religion and violence

 The Democratic Congressional Committee was seven-for-seven in its targeted California congressional races.
 Of California's 53 seats in Congress, Republicans control just seven — two in the Central Valley, two in the Inland Empire, two in the rural north and one in San Diego County.

-Nearly three weeks after Electon Day elections results showed the city's tax measure had passed, raising the sales tax from 7.25 percent to 8.25 percent.
+Nearly three weeks after Election Day, election results showed the city's tax measure had passed, raising the sales tax from 7.25 percent to 8.25 percent.
 Out of more than 91,000 votes cast, the issue was decided by a margin of just 97.
 The city expects to raise $50 million annually, enough to hire 100 additional police officers and address a recent rise in homelessness.

 Three measures permitting limited sales of cannabis were on local ballots and all three were defeated.